I am a second-year Computer Science PhD student at Stanford University, advised by Carlos Guestrin.

 I graduated from MIT with B.S. and MEng. degrees in Computer Science in 2018 and 2020.
+With the guidance of Leslie Kaelbling, I developed new machine learning and inference techniques for probabilistic graphical models.
+I also applied graph neural networks to problems involving 3D geometry.

 2. Robotic Gripper Design with Evolutionary Strategies and Graph Element Networks